azurejoga/Stardew-Valley-access-automatic/README.md

    This will automatically download and run the script without having to download it from github itself.

 #### Observation:
-- Make sure you have PowerShell configured to allow scripts to run.
-The command provided in the run with PowerShell section temporarily ensures this configuration for script execution only.
 - Make sure you have an internet connection while running the script as it downloads mods directly from online repositories.

 ### Contributions